Near Clemson in Pickens County, South Carolina — The American South (South Atlantic)

 1. Hanover House.
 Clemson University (Submitted on July 14, 2011, by Bernard Fisher of Mechanicsville, Virginia.)

 2. Old Marker at this Location.
 This marker replaced an older one at this location also titled “Hanover House” (Submitted on July 14, 2011, by Bernard Fisher of Mechanicsville, Virginia.)

 Categories. • Notable Buildings •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 11, 2011, by David Bullard of Seneca, South Carolina.
-This page has been viewed 436 times since then.
+This page has been viewed 441 times since then and 5 times this year.
 Photos: 1, 2. submitted on July 11, 2011, by David Bullard of Seneca, South Carolina.
 3, 4, 5. submitted on April 25, 2013, by Brian Scott of Anderson, South Carolina.
 6. submitted on July 11, 2011, by David Bullard of Seneca, South Carolina.
 7. submitted on July 13, 2011, by David Bullard of Seneca, South Carolina. • Bernard Fisher was the editor who published this page.